How to Quiet ATV Exhaust Noise – Your 12 Best Options

 More noise equals more power, right?
 This is not always the case anymore.

-Both European and American manufacturers are now offering systems that are capable of keeping the sound output well below the recommended 96dB limit without any power loss.
+Both European and American manufacturers now offer systems capable of keeping the sound output well below the recommended 96dB limit without any power loss.

 The tradeoff is usually that you get a physically larger and slightly heavier muffler.
 A small price to pay for keeping the trails open if you ask me.

 And as long you stick to a reputable brand, you should have no noticeable loss of power by installing a muffler silencer.
-These systems add just about 2% of back pressure that will make very little impact on the engine performance.
+These systems add just about 2% of back pressure that will minimally impact the engine performance.

-In fact, you may actually experience a slight increase in bottom-end power after installing the system.
+Actually, you might experience a slight increase in bottom-end power after installing the system.

-Some of the DIY solutions, however, may cause some power loss, especially at higher RPMs.
+However, Some DIY solutions may cause some power loss, especially at higher RPMs.
 This makes such modifications best suited for hunting, Sunday rides, or utility work.

-If you’re into racing, aftermarket systems are really your only good option.
+If you’re into racing, aftermarket systems are your only viable option.

 It’s worth noting that if you ride at altitudes above 5000-6000 feet above sea level, you are advised to adjust the jetting for the best performance.
 Some manufacturers will even offer specially designed systems for high-altitude riding, ensuring proper airflow and performance where the air gets thin.